-Introduced 11 years ago, Amazon's Prime service has grown by leaps and bounds, with an estimated 40 to 50 million members worldwide in 2015, according to analysts.
-The program, which costs $99 a year and offers members free two-day shipping on an unlimited number of orders for a flat annual fee, has also steadily added perks throughout the years, to a point where some members may be unaware of all the benefits the Prime membership fee has bought them.
+Introduced 13 years ago, Amazon's Prime service has grown by leaps and bounds, with more than 100 million members worldwide as of April.
+The program, which offers free two-day shipping on an unlimited number of orders for a flat annual fee, has steadily added perks over the years — to the point where some members may be unaware of all the benefits the Prime membership fee (recently increased to $119 a year from $99) has bought them.
 Here's a rundown of 10 lesser-known advantages of being a Prime customer.

 Even seasoned Prime members may be unaware that another adult living in the same household can be added to the membership and access many of the benefits from their own account.
 One catch: Payment must be made from the authorizing member's credit card.
 That may be no big deal if the benefits are shared with spouse or partner, but it could get a bit dicey with, say, a roommate.